paul-ollis/vim-vpe/docs/api/api.vpe.rst

     Wrapper around the built-in vim.tabpages.

     User code should not directly instantiate this class.
 VPE creates and manages instances of this class as required.

-It is not
+    This is a proxy that extends the vim.TabPages behaviour in various ways.

     **Static methods**